 Three types of iodothyronine deiodinases (DIO1-3) have been described in vertebrates that activate or inactivate THs and are therefore important mediators of TH action.
 All deiodinases are integral membrane proteins of the thioredoxin superfamily that contain selenocysteine in their catalytic centre.
-Type I deiodinase is capable of both ORD and IRD, including the conversion of T4 into T3, as well as the conversion of reverse T3 (rT3) to 3,3'-Diiodothyronine (3,3' T2) rT3, rather than T4, is the preferred substrate for DIO1. furthermore, DIO1 has a very high Km (μM range, compared to nM range for DIO2) (Darras and Van Herck, 2012).
+Type I deiodinase is capable to convert T4 into T3, as well as to convert reverse T3 (rT3) to 3,3'-Diiodothyronine (3,3' T2), through outer ring deiodination. rT3, rather than T4, is the preferred substrate for DIO1. furthermore, DIO1 has a very high Km (μM range, compared to nM range for DIO2) (Darras and Van Herck, 2012).
 Type II deiodinase (DIO2) is only capable of ORD activity with T4 as a preferred substrate (i.e., activation of T4 to T3).
-DIO3 can inner ring deiodinate T4 and T3 to the inactive forms of THs, rT3 and 3,3'-T2 respectively.

-DIO1 is a plasma membrane protein with its catalytic domain facing the cytosol.
+DIO3 can inner ring deiodinate T4 and T3 to the inactive forms of THs, reverse T3, (rT3) and 3,3'-T2 respectively.
+DIO2 is a transmembrane protein anchored to the endoplasmic reticulum and the active site faces the perinuclear cytosol.
 The relative contribution of the DIOs to thyroid hormone levels varies amongst species, developmental stages and tissues.

 At this time, there are no approved OECD or EPA guideline protocols for measurement of DIO inhibition.
 Deiodination is the major pathway regulating T3 bioavailability in mammalian tissues.
-In vitro assays can be used to examine inhibition of deiodinase 1 (DIO1) activity upon exposure to thyroid disrupting compounds.
+In vitro assays can be used to examine inhibition of deiodinase 2 (DIO2) activity upon exposure to thyroid disrupting compounds.

 Several methods for deiodinase activity measurements are available.
-A first in vitro assay measures deiodinase activities by quantifying the radioactive iodine release from iodine-labelled substrates, depending on the preferred substrates of the isoforms of deiodinases (Ferreira et al., 2002; Forhead et al., 2006; Freyberger and Ahr, 2006; Pavelka, 2010; Stinckens et al., 2018).
-Another assay uses a chromatographybased method coupled to mass spectroscopy to measure products of thyroxin resulting from deiodinase type-1 activity (Butt et al., 2011).
-A colorimetric method (Renko et al., 2012), the Sandell-Kolthoff method, that measures the release of iodine from T4 is also available.
+A first in vitro assay measures deiodinase activities by quantifying the radioactive iodine release from iodine-labelled substrates, depending on the preferred substrates of the isoforms of deiodinases (Forhead et al., 2006; Pavelka, 2010; Houbrechts et al., 2016; Stinckens et al., 2018).
 Each of these assays requires a source of deiodinase which can be obtained for example using unexposed pig liver tissue (available from slaughterhouses) or rat liver tissue.
-Renko et al. (2015), Hornung et al. (2018) and Olker et al. (2019) on the other hand used an adenovirus expression system to produce the DIO1 enzyme and developed an assay for nonradioactive measurement of iodide released using the Sandell-Kolthoff method, a photometric method based on Ce4+ reduction (Renko et al., 2012), in a 96-well plate format.
+Olker et al. (2019) on the other hand used an adenovirus expression system to produce the DIO2 enzyme and developed an assay for nonradioactive measurement of iodide released using the Sandell-Kolthoff method, a photometric method based on Ce4+ reduction (Renko et al., 2012) in a 96-well plate format.
 This assay was then used to screen the ToxCast Phase 1 chemical library.
-The specific synthesis of DIO1 through the adenovirus expression system provides an important advantage over other methods where activity of the different deiodinase isoforms needs to be distinguished in other ways, such as based on differences in enzyme kinetics.
+The specific synthesis of DIO2 through the adenovirus expression system provides an important advantage over other methods where activity of the different deiodinase isoforms needs to be distinguished in other ways, such as based on differences in enzyme kinetics.

 Measurements of in vivo deiodinase activity in tissues collected from animal experiments are scarce.
-Noyes et al. (2011) showed decreased rate of outer ring deiodination (mediated by DIO1 and DIO2) in whole fish microsomes after exposure to BDE-209.
-After incubation with the substrate, thyroid hormone levels were measured using LC-MS/MS. Houbrechts et al. (2016) confirmed decreased DIO1 activity in a DIO1-DIO2 knockdown zebrafish at the ages of 3 and 7 days post fertilization.
+Noyes et al. (2011) showed decreased rate of outer ring deiodination (mediated by DIO1 and DIO2) in whole fish microsomes after exposure to decabromodiphenyl ether (BDE-209).
+After incubation with the substrate, thyroid hormone levels were measured using LC-MS/MS. Houbrechts et al. (2016) confirmed DIO2 deiodination activity in a DIO1-DIO2 knockdown zebrafish at the ages of 3 and 7 days post fertilization.
 Decreased T3 levels are often used as evidence of DIO inhibition, for example after exposure to iopanoic acid, in fish species such as zebrafish (Stinckens et al., 2020) and fathead minnow (Cavallin et al., 2017).
 It should be noted that it is difficult to make the distinction between decreased T3 levels caused by outer ring deiodination mediated by DIO2 inhibition or DIO1 inhibition.
-Renko et al. (2022) showed tissue-specific changes in DIO1 activity in hyper-and hypothyroid mice.